Bloodsport (film): Plot

-U.S. Army Captain Frank Dux, who has trained in the ways of ninjutsu since he was a boy under sensei Senzo Tanaka, is invited to the Kumite, an illegal martial arts tournament in Hong Kong.
-Dux goes absent without leave and leaves for Hong Kong.
-Two Criminal Investigation Command agents, Helmer and Rawlins, are assigned to track down and arrest Dux.
+U.S. Army Captain Frank Dux, who has trained in the ways of ninjutsu since childhood under sensei Senzo Tanaka, receives an invitation to the Kumite, a three-day underground martial arts tournament in Hong Kong.
+Going absent without leave, Dux travels to Hong Kong, prompting the Criminal Investigation Command to dispatch agents Helmer and Rawlins to track him down and arrest him.

-After arriving in Hong Kong, Dux befriends American Vale Tudo fighter Ray Jackson.
-When they arrive at the Kumite arena, Dux proves his connection to the Tanaka clan by performing the Dim Mak death touch.
-On the first day of the tournament, Dux breaks Kumite champion Chong Li's record for the fastest knockout.
-Helmer and Rawlins arrive in Hong Kong and contact local police inspector Chen.
+Upon arriving, Dux befriends fellow American Vale Tudo fighter Ray Jackson.
+At the tournament venue, Dux establishes his lineage with the Tanaka clan by executing the Dim Mak strike.
+On the opening day, he shatters reigning champion Chong Li's record for the fastest knockout.
+Meanwhile, Helmer and Rawlins arrive in Hong Kong and coordinate with local police inspector Chen.